 4. The law is our tutor

-According to the article, the old covenant was characterized by precepts but the new is all about principles.
+According to the CharismaNews article, the old covenant was characterized by precepts while the new is all about principles.
 Grasp the principles behind the precepts you’ll produce the blessings.
-So be like David who meditated on the law all day long and you will be blessed.
+Be like David who meditated on the law all day long and you will be blessed.

 5. Jesus revealed what the law, fulfilled within us, looks like

 Jesus fulfilled the law by dying on the cross.
 Yet those who say we must follow Christ’s example never go where Christ went.
 They’ll tell you to die, but only metaphorically.
 They’ll tell you to do what Jesus said, but when it comes to the hard bits they’ll tell you he didn’t really mean it.

 According to Tullian Tchividjian, the number one problem in the church today is not cheap grace but cheap law, namely, “the idea that God accepts anything less than the perfect righteousness of Jesus.”

 I totally agree.
 It is Jesus who makes you righteous, holy, and eternally pleasing to God.
 Anything you might add to his perfect work only subtracts from it.

 If we properly valued the law, we would properly value grace.
 As Tchividjian says, “A high view of the law produces a high view of grace.
 A low view of the law produces a low view of grace.”

 6. The spiritual removal of the law from churches is a shame